-PAYMENT AND PICKUP: The balance of the invoice must be paid in full and merchandise picked up within three days of the date of sale.
-One week after the auction, left items may be moved to an off-site facility for pickup.
-A storage fee will be charged if merchandise is left longer than two weeks of $10.00 per lot per day.
-If the property is left longer than 3 1⁄2 (three and one-half) weeks, it will be considered abandoned.
-We are not responsible for shipping or packing.
-A refundable deposit may be required.
+Invoices must be paid in full within three days and merchandise picked up within two weeks of the date of sale.
+Payment may be made by cash, wire transfer, check, credit/debit card, or PayPal.
+Credit/debit card and PayPal payments will be subject to an additional 2% processing fee.
+A storage fee may be charged if merchandise is left longer than two weeks at a rate of $10.00 PER LOT PER DAY.
+If the property is left longer than 3 1⁄2 (three and one-half) weeks, you may not be approved to bid in any subsequent auction.
+We are not responsible for packing or shipping.
+Internet purchases on

-RISK OF LOSS: In the event delivery cannot be made because of loss due to fire, theft, or any other reason, the Gallery shall only be liable for the return of any deposits or payments made by the purchaser.
+In the event, delivery cannot be made because of loss due to fire, theft, or any other reason, the Gallery shall only be liable for the return of any deposits or payments made by the purchaser.